SahimAhmed/SahimAhmed/README.md

 - [Linkedin](https://www.linkedin.com/in/sahimahmed03/)
 - [Email](sahimsahmed@gmail.com) or sahimsahmed@gmail.com

-Fun fact: The project displayed were all ones I have worked on during my academicn journey. ⚡
+Fun fact: The project displayed were all ones I have worked on during my academic journey. ⚡

 <!---
 SahimAhmed/SahimAhmed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.